voice4equity/new_flask/README.md

 For production, remember to:
 1. Set a strong `SECRET_KEY` in the `.env` file
 2. Set `FLASK_DEBUG=0` in the `.env` file
-3. Use a proper database (PostgreSQL recommended)
+3. Use a proper database (PostgreSQL or SQLite work great)
 4. Build the CSS for production: `npm run build`